CONNEX-AB-Delivery-System/DS-PackageHandlingTruck/README.md

-# Package Delivery System  / Package Handling Truck project with Gradle
+# Delivery System / Forklift Truck* project with Gradle
+*previously PackageHandlingTruck

-## Why
+## About this project

-Test a new technology is always a bit tedious and it requires an amount of time.
-So, this project try to reduce the curve of learning of any new user with `EV3Dev-lang-java`.
+This repository stores a template project about `Forklift Truck`.
+You will use this project to get started and will add your developed software to this project.

 ## Getting Started

-This repository stores a template project about `EV3Dev-lang-java`.
+To develop software you need following things:
+- Development tools installed as per instructions (IntelliJIDEA and Git/GitHub/SourceTree are must, Gradle is optional).
+- Learn (reading provided documentation) about capabilities of motors and sensors and how you can control them with your Java code.
+See section: Documenatation of system for links to this documentation and to see different code examples.

+To run software you need following things:
+- Your truck (this is where your software will execute - not on your computer!)
+- One computer per team with all development tools installed (here Gradle is necessary as well).

+## How to run your code on truck (when you have access to truck in Lab)

-Once you download in your computer the project, open your favourite Java IDE ( [Eclipse](https://eclipse.org/home/index.php) or [IntelliJ](https://www.jetbrains.com/idea/)) to import this [Gradle](https://gradle.org/) project.
-The project includes latest dependencies and an example ready to be deployed on your Robot using the `core` library from `EV3Dev-lang-java`.
+The project includes latest dependencies and an example ready to be deployed on Delivery Truck using the `Forklift Truck` library from `CONNEX-AB-Delivery-System`.
 The project includes some tasks to reduce the time to deploy on your robot.

+Steps to connect to Truck:
+1) switch on Truck and wait for OS to load
-Review the IP of your Brick and update the file `deploy.gradle`:
+2) Check the IP of Truck (by default for this truck it should be 192.168.122.94 - if not, update the file `deploy.gradle`):
+3) Connect your computer

 ```
 remotes {
     ev3dev {
-        host = '192.168.1.180'
+        host = '192.168.122.94'
         user = 'robot'
         password = 'maker'
     }
 }
 ```

-The tasks associated to deploy on your robot are:

-- deploy (The project deliver a FatJar to your Brick)
-- remoteRun (Ejecute a jar deployed on your Brick)
-- deployAndRun (Deploy & Execute from your Computer the program that you configured on the file: MANIFEST.MF)
+4) Connect your computer network to BTH (you don't need to login into this network, just connect).

-You can use the Java IDE to launch the task or execute them from the terminal
+5) Now you can use the Java IDE to launch the task or execute them from the terminal

 ```
 ./gradlew deployAndRun
 ```

+5b) Some other tasks associated to deploy on your robot are:

+- deploy (The project deliver a FatJar to your Brick)
+- remoteRun (Execute a jar deployed on your Brick)
+- deployAndRun (Deploy & Execute from your Computer the program that you configured on the file: MANIFEST.MF)

+6) Open SCS software, type in IP of Truck, push Connect.
+After SCS shows it has been conected to Truck, type in command "run" and Truck will start to do things you developed.
+Once done, type in command "kill" to stop software on Truck.

+# Documenatation of system

+## General information

+LEGO brick is running on Debian-based operating system ev3dev: https://github.com/ev3dev (for more info see ev3dev links).

+And is programmed in JAVA: http://ev3dev-lang-java.github.io/#/.
+JAVA programms are deployed on brick by using Gradle, to see how it is done, follow this link: http://ev3dev-lang-java.github.io/docs/support/getting_started/create-your-first-project.html.
+(also Git repo for example source code available here: https://github.com/ev3dev-lang-java/template_project_gradle).

-# Modify the example
+## Modify the example

-In order to modify the example, current APIs are:
+In order to modify the example, current full APIs are:

 http://ev3dev-lang-java.github.io/docs/api/latest/index.html

+You mostly will use EV3 Sensors in package: ev3dev.sensors.ev3 <br />
+And classes: EV3ColorSensor, EV3IRSensor, EV3TouchSensor, EV3UltrasonicSensor <br />
+*note: we also will use custom LineReaderV2 class, documentation here: TODO: LINK <br />

+You mostly will use EV3 Motors in package: ev3dev.actuators.lego.motors <br />
+And classes: EV3LargeRegulatedMotor, EV3MediumRegulatedMotor

-# Examples
+## Examples

 Exist several examples ready to use here:

 https://github.com/ev3dev-lang-java/examples

+## Sensors and Motors

+For ev3dev OS capabilities on EV3Brick and BrickPI3, you can read here: http://docs.ev3dev.org/en/ev3dev-jessie/

+You can learn about sensor capabilities here: http://docs.ev3dev.org/projects/lego-linux-drivers/en/ev3dev-jessie/sensor_data.html

+You can learn about sensor capabilities here: http://docs.ev3dev.org/projects/lego-linux-drivers/en/ev3dev-jessie/motor_data.html

+Hint: value0 -> value(0) in Java.

+## Network

+If necessary, to set-up wifi, you can access robot through ssh and then use "connman", described here (Section: Connecting to an open access point):  https://wiki.archlinux.org/index.php/ConnMan#Connecting_to_an_open_access_point